 Best for secured loan option: OneMain Financial

 Why OneMain Financial stands out: OneMain has a range of potential term lengths of 24 to 60 months, too.
-But unlike our other picks, it also has a secured personal loan option that may help you qualify for the funds you need.
+Plus, it offers a secured personal loan option that may help you qualify for the funds you need.
 Secured loans require collateral such as a vehicle.
 So if you default on a secured loan, OneMain may be able to take your property.

-- Fees: OneMain charges an origination fee, and the amount varies based on where you live.
-In some states, it’ll be a flat fee (ranging from $25 to $300).
+- Fees — OneMain charges an origination fee, and the amount varies based on where you live.
+In some states, it’ll be a flat fee (ranging from $25 to $400).
 In other states, the origination fee ranges from 1% to 10%.
 OneMain also charges late-payment fees and nonsufficient funds fees.

 Best for no origination fee: ELoan